olawalejuwonm/Personal-Digital-Assistant/ReadMe.md

-copy the code below and run it on your terminal make sure you have the requirements file in the same directory with the PDA file and cd your terminal to where the directory is before running the code below.
+Clone the repository and run it on your terminal make sure you have the requirements file in the same directory with the PDA file and cd your terminal to where the directory is before running the code below.